IRS Forms

 Entities Required To File

 You must file Form 990‑PF if you are a private foundation, whether exempt under section 501(c)(3) or a taxable private foundation, and if you are a section 4947(a)(1) nonexempt charitable trust treated as a private foundation.
-There is no gross‑receipts threshold, so filing is annual by default.
+There is no gross‑receipts threshold, so filing is annual by default, and a private foundation can never use Form 990‑N or Form 990‑EZ no matter how small it is.
 Organizations that claimed or agreed to private foundation status while exemption is pending also file 990‑PF.

 Key signals you are in scope: